Configure the authentication settings

 Leave this field blank to use the Web Help Desk default logout page.

-5. Enter the number of minutes a tech or administrator session remains active with no application requests.
+In the Tech Session Timeout box, enter the number of minutes a tech or administrator session remains active with no application requests.

-6. Enter the number of minutes a client session remains active with no application requests.
+In the Client Session Timeout box, enter the number of minutes a client session remains active with no application requests.

 If automatic login is enabled and the user is authenticated, cookies provide the authentication credentials.
 As a result, the user is not required to log in.